mpuerrer/TPI/README.md

 pip install --user
 ```

-TPI supports Python 3.
-Running the unit tests with pytests is broken; however, you can run the tests as follows since they are now called from main:
+or you can build the package using
 ```
-python3 test.py
+python3 -m build
 ```

+You can also install the package via https://pypi.org/project/tpi-splines/.

+TPI supports Python 3.
+Unit tests can be run with pytest.

 ## Dependencies